PewDiePie Is Inexcusable But DMCA Takedowns Are Not the Way To Fight Him - Slashdot

 He didn't kill himself, it's the only way to acknowledge the depth of his sins (ie. being a non jewish, non transgender white male).

-What strikes me as odd (Score:2)
+What strikes me as odd (Score:1)

 Now that said, I'm guessing PewD